 Out Like Fudge is a short play/vignette, which was shown at a nephrology (kidney) conference at Bristol Wills building last December.
 In the audience was Jeanette Finderup, Klinisk Sygeplejespecialist & Ph.d.
 Jeanette liked it and is having it translated for her conference.

-Described as ‘Hard hitting’, ‘Out Like Fudge’ is one of two short plays I’ve written in Autumn 2019, based on patients, and much of it is verbatim.
-Fudge is a pet who died quite suddenly: our character Jo would like to leave the earth in a similar way.
+Described as ‘Hard hitting’, by another conference attendee, ‘Out Like Fudge’ is one of two short plays Elspeth wrote for clinician and Phd candidate Barny Hole in Autumn 2019, based on kidney patients.
+Much of it is verbatim, as it’s based on spoken interviews that Barny recorded and transcribed, as part of his PhD.
+The story features Fudge, a pet who died quite suddenly: our character Jo would like to leave the earth in a similar way.

 We’ve performed it on two occasions, enabling both a PPI group, then clinicians and conference delegates at #dialysisbalance to reflect, and consider dilemmas about medical procedures from the point of view of a patient.
 Thanks to Jo, Karen, @ChrisPirie and Bede for their sensitive script-reading skills #dialysisbalance #bringresearchtolife #elizabethbackwellinstitute funded.

 “I thought it was very well done, and I liked that the actors spoke the words from interviews – it was a clever idea”

 “I do like different ways of communicating messages this certainly got across some key points form real life experiences”

 “The revelation that all the words came from real people facing ESKD decisions was powerful”

 “very involved.
 Has left a significant mark on me as to how many patients must feel when they are told dialysis is required”